Summer style series: Maillot Mania

 With all swimwear (and clothes in general), the higher priced items will have more structure, support, GOOD stretch, and vibrancy.
 However, build your collection from any price point you like.
 Here are some picks BELOW:

 Are you purchasing new swimsuits for the season?
+What’s one swimsuit secret you live by?
 Share your thoughts below!